How does Payroll Outsourcing Work?

 Step 1: Collect employee information

-This includes details like new starters, leavers, salary changes, working hours, and any personal or banking information updates.
+The first step is where you gather all the necessary data about your employees, such as details like new starters, leavers, salary changes, working hours, and any personal or banking information updates.

 Step 2: Give the information to your payroll provider